Coverage for hdl_registers/field/numerical_interpretation.py: 96%

 120 """

-121 This class represents different modes used when interpreting a field of bits as a numeric value.
+121 Represents different modes used when interpreting a field of bits as a numeric value.

 122 Contains metadata, helper methods, etc.